jkhalil4/git-lab/answers.md

 Answer 12:

 After pulling the changes from GitHub, I was able to see the changes made on my local machine as well.

+Answer 13:

+.  ..  .git  .gitignore  README.md